 Doing yoga has changed my life.
 (And if you are reading this right now, I think you should bring yoga into your life as well… yoga is amazing for the mind, body and spirit).

-- I have a dog named Yo-Yo.
-Don’t be fooled by this pic – her nickname is "The White Wolf"
+I have a dog named Yo-Yo.
+Her nickname is "The White Wolf."